Orange County Sexual Harassment Lawyer

 - Fear of retaliation if you report the sexual harassment

-Who Can File A Sexual Harassment Claim?
+Who Can File A Sexual Harassment Claim in Orange County?

 Simply put, anyone who has been sexually harassed in a work setting can file a lawsuit.
 This includes employees, job applicants, volunteers, interns (paid or unpaid), and other people providing services as independent contractors.

-2 Main Types of Workplace Sexual Harassment In California
+2 Main Types of Workplace Sexual Harassment in California

 Quid Pro Quo